amit2067/spring-boot-swagger/README.md

 # Spring-Boot integration with Swagger

+You should have jdk1.8 intstalled on your machine.
+This demo is built on Java 8.

-test the swaager-ui on following URL
+Test the swaager-ui on following URL

 http://localhost:8181/swagger-ui.html